- Religion and Philosophy»

-Facets of God Displayed in the Hebrew Aleph-Bet (Aleph-Bet-Gimel) Pt.
-1
+Facets of God Displayed in the Hebrew Aleph-Bet (Aleph-Bet-Gimel)—Part One

 As many of you know my favorite Biblical studies center around the ancient Hebraic roots of our Christian faith.
-In many of my articles I like to include Hebrew word studies and the pictographs they contain that can sometimes give us a more detailed and in depth views of Biblical concepts.
+In many of my articles, I like to include Hebrew word studies and the pictographs they contain that can sometimes give us a more detailed and in-depth view of Biblical concepts.

-In this series of articles I would like to look at each of the 22 letters of the Hebrew Aleph-Bet and show how each one magnificently portrays a facet of Gods character.
+In this series of articles, I would like to look at each of the 22 letters of the Hebrew Aleph-Bet and show how each one magnificently portrays a facet of Gods character.
 Please note that the words with Hebrew fonts are to be read from right to left.
-In other words when I am describing the position of the letter of the Word the first letter will be the last letter.
+Knowing Hebrew won't be necessary but it is helpful to know the directional aspect when I am describing the position of the letter within the Word.
+So when I mention the first letter it will be on the letter on the right.

 We begin with the letter Aleph.
 Aleph "א" is a picture of an ox or a bull.
 This animal is known for its strength...